dpedwards/dotnet-proxy-server/README.md

 ## License

-The MIT License (MIT)
+MIT License

-Copyright (c) 2019 Davain Pablo Edwards and contributors
+Copyright (c) 2019 Davain Pablo Edwards

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal